-- 707.6.2.1.3 If the Planning Board or the Town Engineer determines that the Applicant's steep slope mapping and/or project drawings are deficient in depicting existing land conditions, steep slope categories, appropriate contours and/or proposed site improvements to meet these regulations, the Applicant may be required to revise and resubmit (7) copies no later than (10) days prior to the next monthly Planning Board meeting.
-The Planning Board must identify the specific areas of the site plan application that are considered deficient. - 707.6.2.1.4.
+707.6.2.1.3.
+If the Planning Board or the Town Engineer determines that the Applicant's steep slope mapping and/or project drawings are deficient in depicting existing land conditions, steep slope categories, appropriate contours and/or proposed site improvements to meet these regulations, the Applicant may be required to revise and resubmit 7 copies no later than 10 days prior to the next Planning Board meeting.
+The Planning Board must identify the specific areas of the site plan application that are considered deficient.

+- 707.6.2.1.4.
 The Town Planning Board shall have the right to grant a waiver from any or all of the Guidelines and Regulations where appropriate and thus modify the scope of review, if it can be clearly shown by the applicant through supportive findings, that such submission is not needed and does not undermine the intent of this chapter.
 The record of any such waiver shall become part of the application. - 707.6.2.1.5.
 Disturbances made or to be made and structures constructed, placed or installed or to be constructed, placed or installed after the adoption of this law shall be looked at by the Planning Board to determine if it is part of an overall Common Plan of Development for the site if future disturbances occur or applications are submitted. - 707.6.2.1.6.
-The Town Planning Board, Town Engineer, or a representative authorized by the Town Planning Board shall determine whether a SSPA has been shown with sufficient accuracy on the Applicant's plans. - 707.6.2.1.7.
-Rolled Erosion Control products shall be used to stabilize slopes that exceed slopes of 25%. - 707.6.2.1.8.
+Rolled Erosion Control products shall be used to stabilize slopes that exceed slopes of 25%. - 707.6.2.1.7.
 Trees 6 inches or greater within twenty (20) feet of the shoreline, within twenty (20) feet of the top of slope of the shoreline cliff area (slopes exceeding 100 percent/ 45 degrees with a vertical height of 20 feet or greater) or twenty feet from the toe of a gully shall not be removed unless they are deemed unhealthy or a safety hazard by a certified arborist or equivalent.
 Enhancing lake views can be done through a combination of canopy reduction and selective thinning without substantial tree removal at the top of the shoreline cliff area.
-Tree removal may be allowed in the gully zone for the purposes of traversing a gully via a bridge or culvert structure to access another portion of the property. - 707.6.2.1.9.
-Based on the complexity of the project, the Planning Board retains the right to require the Applicant to have a certified geo-technical report prepared, which may include soil borings, to support the viability of proposed structures along with protecting the stability of the entire site. - 707.6.2.1.10.
+Tree removal may be allowed in the gully zone for the purposes of traversing a gully via a bridge or culvert structure to access another portion of the property. - 707.6.2.1.8.
+Based on the complexity of the project, the Planning Board retains the right to require the Applicant to have a certified geo-technical report prepared, which may include soil borings, to support the viability of proposed structures along with protecting the stability of the entire site. - 707.6.2.1.9.
 The Planning Board may require a review by the Middlesex Fire Chief and/or CEO, to determine if the proposed development meets the latest State Building and Fire Code response requirements.